TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   `encoding/json` package for data serialization/deserialization
 -   `net/http` for REST API server and client
--   Default server with default ServeMux are usually sufficient but we can create custom ones too with `http.NewServeMux` and `http.Server`.
+-   Default server with default ServeMux is usually sufficient but we can create custom ones too with `http.NewServeMux` and `http.Server`.
 -   Create your own custom `http.Client` because `http.DefaultClient` has no timeout and may be modified by imported dependencies.
 Reuse the same client for connection pool sharing.
 -   Close the response body to prevent file descriptor exhaustion.
 -   Using `gorilla/mux` is obsolete since the release of the updated `net/http` in Go 1.22.
 -   `go-chi/chi` is still valuable for complex routing.